rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 9. In Terminal, navigate to project directory and **run 'rake dev:update:initialize'** at $ prompt<br>
 10. In Live Update Settings, **press "Enable Live Update" button**

-**Changes should now appear on the device after each save of files in /app or /public folders**<br>.
-If they don't, refer to detailed instructions and troubleshooting section.
+Changes should appear on the device each time a file is saved or placed in the /app or /public folders.
+If you're having trouble, refer to detailed instructions or troubleshooting section.<br>

-** *The first update in a session could take a few minutes to appear; subsequent changes generally appear faster**.
+NOTE: The first Live Update in a session could take several minutes to appear; subsequent updates should be faster.

 ###Prepare your RhoElements app
 Live Update works only with apps built with the RhoElements option box checked (see below).